openalea/PkgIt/README.txt

 === Description ===

-OpenAlea.release is a XXX
+OpenAlea.PkgIt is a XXX

 === Content ===

-The OpenAlea.release package contains :
+The OpenAlea.PkgIt package contains :

 ===== Installation =====